Process requirement 3

 -

-The action plans lack measures, timeframes, or designated responsible persons.
+The action plans lack measures, timeframes and/or responsible persons.

 Promoting responsible purchasing practices